Reception (Class 1)

 Teachers– Miss Taylor and Mrs Tracey

-Teaching Assistants– Mrs Hitchmough, Mrs Sefton and Miss Johnson.
+Teaching Assistants– Mrs Hitchmough, Mrs Sefton and Miss Hughes.

 Parents and carers are free to contact us via the school office should you wish to make an appointment.
 Otherwise, I am always available for a quick chat at the door at home time.